tock/tock-www/_posts/2017-04-10-talking-tock-16.md

 There have been a fair bit of questions and offers of assistance porting Tock to some readily available hardware platforms, particularly the STM32-based discovery boards.
 The Tock team is all very supportive of such efforts.
-On the side, we've begin playing around with @japaric's excellent [tutorial](https://japaric.github.io/discovery) on bring up of the [STMF3DISCOVERY](http://www.st.com/en/evaluation-tools/stm32f3discovery.html).
+On the side, we've begun playing around with @japaric's excellent tutorial (formerly at https://japaric.github.io/discovery) on bring up of the [STMF3DISCOVERY](http://www.st.com/en/evaluation-tools/stm32f3discovery.html).

 If you are interested in these efforts, please join the [_tock-dev_ mailing